burakbayramli/astromaestro/README.md

 The Lewi and SwissEph codes can be compiled, jarred using the `build.py` script.
-Compiling is `python build.py build-lewi`, jarring requires calling of the `jar` target.
-To generate decans `gen-decans` target is necessary, user can also generate a combined json file containing all readings per date via `gen-combined`.
+Compiling is `python build.py build-lewi`, jarring requires calling `jar`.
+To generate decans use `gen-decans`, user can also generate a combined json file containing all readings per date via `gen-combined`.

-### Lewi

-Grant Lewi calculation requires decan data, which must be precalculated and placed under `data`.
-See [jlewi](jlewi) for code details.

 ### Millman